ysyk2021/the-power-of-knowledge-harnessing-lifelong-learning-for-personal-and-professional-growth/src/chapter-8-2.md

-Chapter: Strategies for Making Learning a Habit
+Strategies for Making Learning a Habit
 ===============================================

 Developing a habit of lifelong learning is key to harnessing the power of knowledge for personal and professional growth.
 This chapter explores effective strategies that can help individuals make learning a consistent and rewarding part of their lives.